 Other Related Disciplines

-Please keep a record of your hours worked, so we can show it to the ACGME should they want verification
+Please keep a record of your hours worked in New Innovations so we can show it to the ACGME should they want verification

-The resident is responsible for familiarizing him/herself with the contents of this binder, kept in the Library at the Downtown Office, and for arranging his/her reading schedule to encompass the topics felt necessary for complete education in colon and rectal surgery, as outlined in the Core Curriculum.
-This is also available in electronic form, and will be forwarded to the resident on request.
+The fellow is responsible for familiarizing him/herself with the contents of this binder, kept in the Library at the Downtown Office, and for arranging his/her reading schedule to encompass the topics felt necessary for complete education in colon and rectal surgery, as outlined in the Core Curriculum.
+This is also available in electronic form, and will be forwarded to the fellow on request.

 Operative Case Record